 We sold Italian drinks company Campari because we felt its valuation had risen too high to account for the risk of its American foray coming a cropper, particularly in a world recovering from COVID.
-It is putting a lot of its eggs in an Aperol glass, and we're worried that the popularity of this drink won't fade in time.
+It is putting a lot of of its eggs in an Aperol glass, and we're worried that the popularity of this drink won't fade in time.
 We decided to take the opportunity to cash out of the investment.
+As markets continued to recover in July we trimmed some of our winners, including internet titan Amazon, software designer Adobe and luxury brand conglomerate LVMH Moët Hennessey.